PYBrulin/UAV-Tello-Simulator/README.md

 The root object `LevelData` contains all the components necessary to define a scene:

 - Its `name` needed to record the best track time.
-- The `respawnPoint` where the vehicle should respawn (at the beginning of the scene or when the simulation has restarted);
+- The `respawnPoint` position where the vehicle should respawn (at the beginning of the scene or when the simulation has restarted);
 - The `startLine` of the race track;
 - The `finishLine` of the race track;
 - The `gate array` distributed in the scene.
 A `door` is defined by its type, its sequence index and its position in the scene;